Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 snippet: EmptyProgram

 {{NOTE:
 In this tutorial, code snippets will not contain the `using` statements needed to import namespaces for reasons of brevity.
 If you're using Visual Studio, unknown references such as `Task` or NServiceBus types will generate a "red squiggly" underline effect.
-If you hover or click on the red squiggly, you can click on the "light bulb" icon or press <kbd>Ctrl</kbd>&nbsp;+&nbsp;<kbd>.</kbd></nobr> to see the available fixes and insert the appropriate `using` statements for the missing namespaces.
+If you hover or click on the red squiggly, you can click on the "light bulb" icon or press <span style="white-space: nowrap"><kbd>Ctrl</kbd> + <kbd>.</kbd></span> to see the available fixes and insert the appropriate `using` statements for the missing namespaces.

 Alternatively, in the code snippet's **Copy/Edit** menu you will find a **Copy usings** item that will copy the namespaces used by the snippet to your clipboard.
 }}